theforeman/kafo_module_lint/README.md

 With both enabled, running `rake lint` will check the module for correctness.

+Alternatively, run `kafo-module-lint` to check all manifests or pass individual paths to check one or more files.

 ### Rake task config options

 Customise the rake task with a configuration block: